phillippmueller/flood_adaptation_behavior/README.md

 - do the preliminar regrssions
 - double check the terminology
 - double check the code (do some sensitivity with outliers and nans?)
+- read srijiths paper on limits to adaptation
+- read book chapter on community disaster fatigue

 ## working questions:
 ### What is the effect of experience on insurance?